 In the first part, the idea is pertinent: "Do Not Judge."
 Those are very convenient words to hide behind when we do something and want to justify our actions.
 However, if you do that, you are misusing the Word of God because that is not what Jesus meant.
 Jesus wants to tell you and me that we should look at our own faults before we judge others.
-On TV, we see people impoverished from neighbourhoods throwing stones and protesting because there is no service delivery.
+On TV, we people from impoverished neighbourhoods throwing stones and protesting because there is no service delivery.
 Often, they have to go without water for weeks.
 There is no sanitation.
 They live under dire circumstances.
 For years now, they have pleaded and begged and complained, but nothing happens.
 And now they are angry.
 Our first reaction is that they should not handle their problems in such a way.
-They should do it in a "civilized" manner!
+They should do it in a "civilized" manner become angry?

-But my question is: if you and I were in that same situation, wouldn't we also have become angry?
 Wouldn't we have joined the protest?
 Don't we sometimes get angry in a traffic jam, especially when some guy cuts us off?
 Or with the utter incompetence of some government department?
 This is just an example, but I am quick to judge people without looking at myself first, to make sure that my own life is clean and pure.
 If my own life is not spotless, I dare not judge others!
 In 1 Corinthians 9:27, Paul says that he would never even dream of calling someone else to battle if he himself is not properly qualified!